 27. Now we shall proceed to deal with the perception of obscenity by the European Courts.
-In Vereinigung Bildender

-Kinstler v.
-Austria28, the European Court of Human Rights was concerned with the issue pertaining to withdrawal of a painting entitled "Apocalypse" which had been produced for the auction by the Austrian painter Otto Muhl.
-The painting, measuring 450 cm by 360 cm showed a collage of various public figures such as Mother Teresa, the former head of the Austrian Freedom Party (FPO) Mr. Jorg Haider, in sexual While the naked bodies of these figures were positions. painted, the heads and faces were depicted using blown-up photos taken from newspapers.
+In Vereinigung Bildender Kinstler v.
+Austria[28], the European Court of Human Rights was concerned with the issue pertaining to withdrawal of a painting entitled Apocalypse which had been produced for the auction by the Austrian painter Otto Muhl.
+The painting, measuring 450 cm by 360 cm showed a collage of various public figures such as Mother Teresa, the former head of the Austrian Freedom Party (FPO) Mr. Jorg Haider, in sexual positions.
+While the naked bodies of these figures were painted, the heads and faces were depicted using blown-up photos taken from newspapers.
 The eyes of some of the persons portrayed were hidden under black bars.
 Among these persons was Mr. Meischberger, a former general secretary of the FPO until 1995, who at the time of the events was a member of the National Assembly.
 The Austrian Court permanently barred the display of painting on the ground that the painting debased the plaintiff and his political activities.
-The Association of Artists appealed to the European Court and the said Court thought it appropriate to come to the conclusion that the prohibition by the Austrian Court of the painting was It observed that though the painting in its not acceptable.
+The Association of Artists appealed to the European Court and the said Court thought it appropriate to come to the conclusion that the prohibition by the Austrian Court of the painting was not acceptable.
+It observed that though the painting in its original state was somewhat outrageous but it was clear that the photographs were caricature and the painting was satirical.
+We have been commended, in this regard, to certain passages by Mr. Subramanium.
+They read as follows:- in its submissions, has not alleged otherwise.
+The Court finds that such portrayal amounted to a caricature of the persons concerned using satirical elements.
+It notes that satire is a form of artistic expression and social commentary and, by its inherent features of exaggeration and distortion of reality, naturally aims to provoke and agitate.
+Accordingly, any interference with an artist's right to such expression must be examined with particular care.